 Parking ticket payment methods are usually listed on the ticket and they include:

-There are opportunities to challenge a parking ticket or a notice if you think the issuance is wrong.
-Contact the ticket issuer if you lose the original ticket.
+There are opportunities to challenge a parking fine or a notice if you think the issuance is incorrect.
+You should contact the ticket issuer if you lose the original ticket.

 Challenging it within 28 days is making an 'informal challenge'.
 A rejected PCN appeal made within 14 days often results in an extension of the 50% penalty reduction charge.